History of Anglo-Saxon England: Rise of Cnut

 Cnut's dominions.
 The Norwegian (now Swedish) lands of Jemtland, Herjedalen, Idre, and Særna are not included in this map.

 In 1013 King Sven Forkbeard of Denmark brought the Danish fleet to Sandwich, Kent.
 From there he went north to the Danelaw, where the locals agreed to support him.
-He then struck south, forcing Æthelred into exile in Normandy.
+He then struck south, forcing Æthelred into exile in Normandy after Christmas 1013.
 However, on 3 February 1014, Sven died suddenly.
 Capitalising on his death, Æthelred returned to England and drove Sven's son, Cnut, back to Denmark, forcing him to abandon his allies in the process.

 In 1015, Cnut launched a campaign against England. Æthelred's son Edmund fell out with his father and struck out on his own.
 Some English leaders decided to support Cnut, so Æthelred ultimately retreated to London.
 Before engagement with the Danish army, Æthelred died and was replaced by Edmund.
 The Danish army encircled and besieged London, but Edmund was able to escape and raise an army of loyalists.
 Edmund's army routed the Danes, but the success was short-lived: at the Battle of Ashingdon, the Danes were victorious, and many of the English leaders were killed.
 Cnut and Edmund agreed to split the kingdom in two, with Edmund ruling Wessex and Cnut the rest.

-In 1017 Edmund died in mysterious circumstances, probably murdered by Cnut or his supporters, and the English council (the witan) confirmed Cnut as king of all England.
+In November 1016 Edmund died, and Cnut became king of all England.
 Cnut divided England into earldoms: most of these were allocated to nobles of Danish descent, but he made an Englishman earl of Wessex.
 The man he appointed was Godwin, who eventually became part of the extended royal family when he married the Cnut's sister-in-law.
 In the summer of 1017, Cnut sent for Æthelred's widow, Emma, with the intention of marrying her.
-It seems that Emma agreed to marry the king on condition that he would limit the English succession to the children born of their union.
-Cnut's wife Ælfgifu of Northampton had bore him two sons, Svein and Harold Harefoot.
-The church, however, seems to have regarded Ælfgifu as Cnut's concubine rather than his wife.
-Cnut had a son with Emma, Harthacnut.
+The Encomium Emmae Reginae, which was commissioned by Emma, claims that Cnut promised to limit the English succession to the children born of their union.
+Cnut's first wife Ælfgifu of Northampton had borne him two sons, Svein Knutsson and Harold Harefoot, and Cnut had a son with Emma, Harthacnut.

-When Cnut's brother, Harald II, King of Denmark, died in 1018, Cnut went to Denmark to secure that realm.
-Two years later, Cnut brought Norway under his control, and he gave Ælfgifu and their son Svein the job of governing it.
+When Cnut's brother, Harald II, King of Denmark, died in around 1018, Cnut went to Denmark to secure that realm.
+Ten years later, Cnut brought Norway under his control, and the following year he gave Ælfgifu and their son Svein the job of governing it, while Hathacnut ruled Denmark.